lindsaykwardell/juralen/README.md

 ### Rules

-Currently, the game creation screen only allows hot-seat mode for two players.
+The game supports both hotseat mode and online play for two players.
 Player 1 will always go first.
 Each player starts with five gold, and four actions.
 Players may only build soldiers from their starting castle, but other units may be recruitable from nearby towns.
 Controlling more plains creates farms, which allows for more units to be controlled.
 Controlling more towns gives you more actions to take per turn.
+Forests and Mountains cannot be controlled, and do not provide any resources (although Forests do provide some protection).

 ### Movement